mahmoud/clastic/docs/tutorial.rst

 one for the source location and one for the destination location.

-Before we start, a note about time zones:
-Time zones are represented in "region/location" format, as in "Australia/Tasmania".
+Before we start, a note about time zones: these are represented in "region/location" format, as in "Australia/Tasmania".
 While most such codes have two components, some contain only one (like "UTC"),